Coronavirus - COVID19: Service information

 Coronavirus information – First Cymru

-From Monday 28th June, the Bay Field Hospital service (Service 51) will become part of the Service 9A for the Fabian Way Park & Ride.
+The Bay Field Hospital service (originally Service 51) is now part of Service 9A for the Fabian Way Park & Ride.
 The service will still be a FREE service for customers who need to get to the Bay Studio's vaccination centre.

 Service 9A runs from Swansea Bus Station to Bay Field Hospital every 20 minutes from 7:25am to 8pm, Monday to Saturday, click here to see the timetable.
 Service 9A runs from Bay D.